-• We are required to comply with various import laws and export control and economic sanctions laws, which may affect our transactions with certain customers, business partners and other persons and dealings between our employees and between our subsidiaries.
-In certain circumstances, export control and economic sanctions regulations may prohibit the export of certain products, services and technologies.
-In other circumstances, we may be required to obtain an export license before exporting the controlled item.
+- We are required to comply with various import laws and export control and economic sanctions laws, which may affect our transactions with certain customers, business partners and other persons and dealings between our employees and between our subsidiaries.
 Compliance with the various import laws that apply to our businesses can restrict our access to, and increase the cost of obtaining, certain products and at times can interrupt our supply of imported inventory.
 In addition, we sell and provide products and technology to third parties, such as agents, representatives and distributors, who may export such items to end-users.
 If we or any of these third parties do not comply with applicable export or import laws we may incur liability.
 In addition, from time to time, certain of our subsidiaries have limited business dealings in countries subject to comprehensive sanctions.
 These business dealings represent an insignificant amount of our consolidated revenues and income but expose us to a heightened risk of violating applicable sanctions regulations.
-We have established policies and procedures designed to ensure compliance with such laws and regulations but there can be no assurance that the policies and procedures have prevented and will prevent violations of these regulations, and any such violation can adversely affect our business and financial statements.

-• We also have agreements to sell products and services to government entities (as well as agreements relating to government financing, as discussed above) and are subject to various statutes and regulations that apply to companies doing business with government entities (less than 5% of our 2022 sales were made to the U.S. federal government).
-The laws governing government contracts differ from the laws governing private contracts.
-For example, many government contracts contain pricing and other terms and conditions that are not applicable to private contracts.
-Our agreements with government entities are in some cases subject to termination, reduction or modification at the convenience of the government or in the event of changes in government requirements, reductions in federal spending and other factors, and we may underestimate our costs of performing under the contract.
-In certain cases, a governmental entity may require us to pay back amounts it has paid to us.
+We have established policies and procedures designed to ensure compliance with such laws and regulations but there can be no assurance that the policies and procedures have prevented and will prevent violations of these regulations, and any such violation can adversely affect our business and financial statements. - We also have agreements to sell products and services to government entities as well as agreements relating to government financing, as discussed above (less than 5% of our 2023 sales were made to the U.S. federal government).
+The laws governing government contracts differ from the laws governing private contracts; for example, our government contracts are in some cases subject to termination, reduction or modification at the convenience of the government or in the event of changes in government requirements, reductions in federal spending and other factors.
 Government contracts that have been awarded to us following a bid process can become the subject of a bid protest by a losing bidder, which could result in loss of the contract.
-We are also subject to investigation and audit for compliance with the requirements governing governing government contracts.
+We are also subject to investigation and audit for compliance with the requirements governing government contracts.